drewjordan414/portfolio-react/README.md

 ## Overview

 This is a portfolio website that showcases my work as a software developer.
 The website is built with React and styled with CSS.
+The links work locally, however, on GitHub they don't.

 ## Features